Skip to content

 Who Is Avacta Group plc?

-Alastair Smith is the founder and chief executive officer of Avacta Group plc.
+Christina Coughlin is the chief executive officer of Avacta Group plc.
+Founder Alastair Smith stepped down in 2024 after 19 years as CEO.
 He founded the firm in 2003, and it is based in Wetherby, United Kingdom.
 It also has an office in London for its therapeutics division.
-Smith has a PHD in Physics and served ten years as the lead for Molecular Biometrics.
+Smith has a PhD in Physics and served ten years as the lead for Molecular Biometrics.
 After leaving academia, he worked tirelessly managing Avacta.
 Raising around £50m for the development of Avacta’s proprietary Affimer programme and its pre|CISION targeted chemotherapies’ platform.
 The firm’s IPO occurred on the FTSE Alternative Investment Market (AIM) in 2006.

 YOUR CAPITAL IS AT RISK